Emma Seligman: Styles and themes

 She has stated that her filmmaking process as a very collaborative experience, and enjoys being able to discuss her work with her actors.

 As Seligman's career continues, she stated that she wants to continue making "weird" queer and Jewish stories on an increasingly larger scale.

 Personal life

-Seligman uses both "she/her" and "they/them" pronouns.
+Seligman uses both "she/her" and "they/them" pronouns, and considers herself to be somewhere on the gender spectrum rather than identifying as trans or nonbinary.
 She formerly identified as bisexual, but as of 2023 considers herself "just gay".
 Seligman briefly moved to Los Angeles in 2021, but resides in Bushwick as of 2023.

-Seligman has expressed support for Palestinians in the face of Israeli occupation.
+Despite having a Zionist upbringing, Seligman identifies with anti-zionism and is a member of Jewish Voices for Peace.
+She has expressed support for Palestinians as well as dismay at the rise of antisemitic violence.

+Being Ashkenazi, she is very invested in her Jewish faith and has said if she ever did switch careers she would likely become a rabbi.
 Her favorite Jewish movies are Yentl, Keeping the Faith, Fiddler on the Roof, Kissing Jessica Stein, Crossing Delancey and A Serious Man.
-Reflecting on these influences, she has stated, “Looking back, I don't know how my Jewish film journey, how Shiva Baby, would have come about without those movies, or what it would have been like without them laying the groundwork."
+Reflecting on these influences, she has stated, "Looking back, I don't know how my Jewish film journey, how Shiva Baby, would have come about without those movies, or what it would have been like without them laying the groundwork."